Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

   This type of auction is also known as a "descending price auction" and it is well-suited for commmodities or lots of the same asset, including CATs.
 It begins with a high asking price and is successively lowered by the bid increment until a bidder is willing to pay it.
 The bidder may request any quantity of lots of the item at that bid price.
 If there are remaining lots of the asset left after the high bidder declares their lot quantity selection, the auction continues until another bidder is willing to pay the descending bid price.
 That second-highest bidder is also allowed to choose the quantity of lots that they desire, and the auction will continue on until the quantity of lots of the asset is exhausted or the minimum bid amount is met and no more bids are received.

+However, the specification is designed so that almost any kind of auction can be defined, limited only by the power of Chialisp and the auction author's imagination.

+## Quick Summary

+1. The initial seller "mints" the "egg" that represents the auction.
+The egg wraps any Chia asset (i.e. NFTs, CATs, DIDs, DL, etc).
+2. The first bidder makes a bid on the egg by paying the seller the minimum bid amount.
+3. The first bidder now becomes the new owner of the egg.
+4  However, the current owner of the egg cannot "crack" the egg and claim the asset inside until a certain future time or blockheight.
+5. Any other bidder may make a higher bid on the egg while it is uncracked.
+The second and subsequent bidders must pay back the current owner for that owner's last bid and must now pay the original seller the *difference* between the last bidder's bid and this new higher bid.
+6. Continues from step 3 above and loops until the current owner "cracks" the egg and claims the asset.

+This guarantees that every bid is settled immediately, which removes all counter-party risk associated with transfer of ownership after the auction ends, as discussed above.

 ## Conceptual Design
-An auction on the Chia blockchain will be represented by a singleton that wraps an asset, represented by an inner puzzle.
+An auction on the Chia blockchain is a singleton (the "egg") that wraps any Chia asset, represented by an inner puzzle.
 A single-lot auction wraps an asset that represents a single unique item, such as an NFT.
 A multi-lot auction wraps an asset that represents multiple amounts of the same item, such as a CAT.

 The auction singleton puzzle will include several parameters that allow customization of the auction event itself.
 Bidders must follow all rules and parameters set by the auctioneer.

 The seller may not be the same entity as the auctioneer.
 This differentiation allows commissions and/or buyer's premiums to be paid to the auction house to cover promotion, marketing and any other expenses incurred for the real-world execution of the auction.
 Of course, the seller may also hold the auction on their own behalf.

 A normal real-world auction does not settle until after it has closed, which introduces all of the counterparty risks mentioned above.
 But by using a unique and novel auction protocol, we can completely "settle" each high bid as it happens in real-time.

 For *every successful high bid* the asset immediately trades ownership and all bid payments, commissions and fees are sent and confirmed at the same time.
 This means that an auction running on Chia blockchain does not have *any* of the counter-party risks mentioned above.
-Because the high bid itself actually contains the payment transactions, it is not necessary to trust that either party will follow through with the agreed-upon sale after the auction has concluded.
+Because the bid itself actually contains the payment transactions, it is not necessary to trust that either party will follow through with the agreed-upon sale after the auction has concluded.

 When a high-bidder successfully makes a high bid, the seller has been paid and the high-bidder now officially owns the asset.
 The only reason they will not hold the asset at the end of the auction is if another high-bidder successfully "steals" it from them by bidding higher.
 Of course, the original high-bidder then can "steal" it back, and so on.
 But if no other bidding action happens after a successful high bid, the auction will close and the high-bidder can then claim the wrapped asset.

 This concept is easy to understand for the first successful high bid.
 The high bidder actually sends their high bid amount to the seller as a normal transaction.
 The high bidder may also be required to send an additional buyer's premium fee and/or commission fees to the auctioneer, depending on the settings chosen when the auction singleton is minted.

 However, the second and subsequent successful high bids work quite differently.
 The new high bidder will first reimburse the current high bidder for their current high bid and commission fees via a normal transaction.
-The current high bidder is now "whole" and loses the ownership of the asset contained within the auction singleton.
+The current high bidder is now "whole" and loses the ownership of the egg and also the asset contained within the auction singleton.
 Ownership is now transferred to the new high bidder.
 The difference between the new high bid and the current high bid is sent to the seller, along with any required buyer's premium fees and/or commission fees.
 The seller has now received the initial high bid amount (from the first high bidder) plus the difference between the initial high bid and the new high bid (from the second high bidder).
 This process continues until the auction has concluded.

 It should be understood that all of this happens "behind the scenes" from the user's perspective.
 The user's experience will be very familiar to all who have used any existing auction software.
 All of this complexity should be accessible via transaction logs of course, but most users will just make high bids on auctions as they always have.
 Perhaps the only new user education that needs to happen is to make sure that users understand the true immediacy and finality of high bids.
 Auction houses will be particularly excited with this technology as they will no longer be caught in the middle of buyer and seller disagreements that can arise during the time that the auction has concluded but has not yet settled.
 All auctions are now actually settled *before* they are concluded!